rwense/HC-Interview-Assignment/education-engineer/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
+In this guide you will learn how to set up Terraform, provision a Docker container, and how to destroy it.

+## Prerequisites
+1. Terraform 1.1.9 (or current)
+2.

+## Installation
-To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.
+Visit [Terraform.io](https://www.terraform.io/downloads.html) to download the compressed binary package for your current machine/platform.

+## Create Directory/Configuration File
 With Terraform installed, let's dive right into it and start creating some infrastructure.

 Most guys find it easiest to create a new directory on there local machine and create Terraform configuration code inside it.